-4 1st FTP user name- Specify the user name to access the external FTP server (e.g. John Smith).
+3 1st FTP user name- Specify the user name to access the external FTP server (ex.
+John Smith).

-5 1st FTP password- Specify the password to access the external FTP server (e.g. 12345).
+4 1st FTP password- Specify the password to access the external FTP server (ex.
+12345).

-6 1st FTP remote folder- Specify the destination folder in the external FTP server (e.g. 123456).
+5 1st FTP remote folder- Specify the destination folder in the external FTP server (ex. snapshot).

-Primary FTP passive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.
+6 Primary FTP passive Passive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.

-2nd FTP serverSpecify the Domain name or IP address of your second external FTP server.
+2nd FTP server Specify the Domain name or IP address of your second external FTP server.
 This field is optional if you have already filled in the information for the first FTP server.